-My goal for the week I was there was to hit 12 breweries, which is really ambitious for me, especially considering there were going to be three full days of conference sessions and basically one full day of travel.
-In the end, the goal of twelve proved too much, but I was able to get ten in, although one was a second-location duplicate.
+My goal for the week I was there was to hit 12 breweries, which is really ambitious for me.
+Especially considering there were going to be three full days of conference sessions and basically one full day of travel.
+In the end, the goal of twelve proved too much, but I was able to get ten in.
+That said, one was a second-location duplicate, but I didn’t realize it until I had to improvise.
 I thought it would be nice to capture my thoughts about the places I spent time while there, so here is what could be the first in a nine part series, I guess.

 My hotel, the Edgewater, was, as the name implies, right on the water, so everywhere I went was an uphill hike, but walkng around the city was a great way to find the little holes in the wall shop, like Cloudburst Brewing.
 Located basically just uphill from my hotel, this cool little place was the first spot I found.
 The long, narrow taproom was packed that night, as it was one of the nights Gonzaga was in the NCAA tournament.
 The one television over the bar had the room crowded around it, and while I normally try to avoid the TVs in a brewery I was lucky enough to find a single seat, so who am I to say no to the barstool gods?

-Almost exclusively made up of locals, the other patrons were friendly enough though, especially when they discovered I was from Phoenix where the tournament was being played.
+Almost exclusively made up of locals, the other patrons were friendly enough though, especially when they discovered I was from Phoenix.
+Because that just so happens to be where the tournament was being played.

 “How hot is it there now?”

 “Why would you leave Phoenix in the Spring to come here?”

 “Did you see the Gonzaga players in Phoenix?”

 Very.
 For work.
 No.